japonaisvolonte-

 Sapporo

-This Japanese restaurant on Rue Sainte-Anne is always bustling with activity.
+This Japanese restaurant on Rue Sainte-Anne is always bustling with energy.
 Here, the house specialty is ramen.
-It’s in a friendly and lively atmosphere that people come from all over to enjoy this traditional Japanese dish, a comforting noodle soup based on broth.
+It’s in a lively and friendly atmosphere that people come from all around to savor this traditional Japanese dish, a comforting noodle soup with a flavorful broth.
 A true delight for a reasonable budget, between 12 and 15 euros per meal.

 Address: 37 Rue Sainte-Anne, 75001 Paris, France